 Interested in helping with the Volunteer Income Tax Assistance Program (VITA)?
 Free training is available to become a Certified Tax Preparer.
 If you are willing to volunteer at least four hours of your time per week during tax season, please follow the link below to complete the brief questionnaire regarding availability and training preferences.

 Volunteer Income Tax Assistance (VITA) is a group of volunteers in the community who are trained and certified by the Internal Revenue Service.
 Many of the volunteers have a strong background in accounting, bookkeeping or previous VITA experience.
 Many have no experience, but are willing to learn!
 VITA sites prepare and e-file form 1040 and prepare returns within the volunteer's level of training and the scope of the VITA program.
-Those with more complicated returns, may be referred to other locations.
+Those with more complicated returns may be referred to other locations.
 The volunteers treat all clients professionally, with courtesy and respect.
-Safeguarding the confidentiality of the client is priority at all VITA sites!
+Safeguarding the confidentiality of the client is a priority at all VITA sites!

 The FREE Tax Assistance sites are provided to help families who earn less than $54,000 annually to avoid: